Alkyl polyglycoside, a new glyphosate Surfactant to boost herbicide performance

 All sample‘s contact angles are below 90º, indicating that they are all partially wet.

 The wettability of glyphosate with adjuvant is noticeable better than glyphosate without adjuvant.
 The wettability is APG >Traditional adjuvant> Glyphosate.
 It is indicating that based on its superior wetting properties, APG has excellent synergistic effects on glyphosate,

 Glyphosate must be attached to the leaf surface to absorbed into the leaf epidermal cells.
 Experiments show that the better the wettability and absorption rate has the better control effect.

 Theoretically, better wetting and spread can effectively increase the contact area, APG can help glyphosate transport and its effect on targets, at the same time, keep the glyphosate moisturizing to maintain the hydrated and dissolved state, which is conducive for absorption.

 In other words, APG’s excellent synergistic effect on glyphosate is directly related to its good wetting properties.

-Plant epidermis wax layer is composed of organic substances, such as fatty acids, esters, alcohols, glycols.APG can dissolve, destroying the wax layer, and promoting the penetration of glyphosate.
-At the same time, APG prevent or gradually reduce the formation of crystals, the physical state of glyphosate will be a thin amorphous layer, it's in close contact with the surface of stratum corneum, further improve absorption of the herbicide.
+The plant epidermis wax layer is composed of organic substances, such as fatty acids, esters, alcohols, glycols.APG can dissolve, destroying the wax layer, and promoting the penetration of glyphosate.
+At the same time, APG prevents or gradually reduces the formation of crystals, the physical state of glyphosate will be a thin amorphous layer, it's in close contact with the surface of the stratum corneum, further improve absorption of the herbicide.

 APG also can help glyphosate to directly absorbed through foliar stomata.
 This fast stomatal absorption can reduce the volatilization of herbicide after foliar treatment, and can prevent the herbicide from being washed by rain to reduce environmental pollution.